 Program Description

-An opportunity for adults to take a Japanese traditional music workshop at the Morikami Museum with our professional musician from Japan.
+An opportunity for participants to take a Japanese traditional music workshop at the Morikami Museum with a professional musician who has been trained and credentialed.
 Instruments and sheet music will be provided for use in the workshops.

-The program is aimed at beginners, those with no or little experience with the koto, a 13-string zither.
-The intermediate course is for those with experience or who have taken the beginners course and want to go to the next level.
+The program is aimed at beginners for youth (3rd-12th grade) & adults, those with no or little experience with the koto, a 13-string zither.

 About Morikami’s Japanese Traditional Music Program

-The adult weekend workshops focus on beginner/intermediate levels of the 13-string koto.
+The weekend workshops focus on beginner levels of the 13-string koto.

 Schedule